sophiakc/Memoir1/README.md

         * [ ] Before performing Segue, when tapping on it, message pop up shows up: "Are you sure you have finished writing?
 You won't be able to edit this text again, it will be read only"
         * [ ] Save text somewhere in a database?? as the latest text
         * [X] Push or Modal segue to next screen - Monith

-    * [ ] As a new user, when I tap on

 * [ ] Animation from "Start Writing" to "Read Only" View Controller
     * [ ] transition animation with lock icon full screen, then go to read only text
     * [X] UIScrollView with no icon - Sophia

+* [ ] "Read Only" VC
+    * [ ] Has a container view to coordinate all the previous text written or the "not yet text" screen if first user
+    * [ ] Horizontal scroll left to see previous written texts from the most recent to the last recent

+* [ ] Animation from any "Read Only" VC to the corresponding "Today" VC
+    * [ ] UI Pan Gesture down goes to "Today" VC
+    * [ ] The Read only text shrink into the Today small bubble view within the timeline
+    * [ ] The number in the big bubbles updates based on the actual number of words written

 * [ ] "Today" View Controller
-    * [ ] Vertical UIScrollView to bottom to see the different texts written per day
+    * [ ] Vertical UIScrollView to bottom to see the different texts written per day in the timeline
     * [ ] Horizontal UIScrollView to left to see the text from the day before, and the day before..., one day = one screen
     * [ ] Horizontal UIScrollView to right go to a new "Start Writing" View Controller
+    * [ ] Compute and store the number in the big bubbles (nb of words, nb of times)

-* [ ] Animation from any "Read Only" VC to "This Week" VC
+* [ ] Animation from "Today" VC to "This Week" VC
-    * [ ] When Scroll ends OR when Pan, UI Pan Gesture from bottom to up to go to "Today" VC
+	* [ ] UI Pan Gesture down goes to "This Week" VC
+	* [ ] The big bubbles from Today shrink into smaller bubbles on the Week timeline table

-* [ ] This Week View Controller
+* [ ] "This Week" View Controller
     * [ ] Horizontal UIScrollView to see the different days of the month
     * [ ] Pan down to reveal search
     * [ ] from day to week view: shrink 7 columns into 1